 Time quality cost – what they don’t tell you

-This model is taught on many courses.
-It’s name sometimes changes.
+This model is taught in many courses.
+Its name sometimes changes.
 The dimensions on the triangle sometimes vary.
 But all of the documentation and literature I have seen all neglect to say that the key to making this work is consistency.
-Once a priority order for a project has been set, you cannot pick and choose which 2 you apply as priority throughout the project process.
+Once a priority order for a project has been set, you cannot pick and choose which 2 you apply as a priority throughout the project process.
 The methodology works best when used as a set of underlying principles behind the project as a whole.

-The Project Management Triangle or triple constraint tool is a useful framework for all managers and leaders to use as part of the discussion when it comes to change management and problem solving.
-With everyone concerned knowing the constraints and priorities before problems happen, it can make problem solving faster and more aligned to the needs of the organization.
+The Project Management Triangle or triple constraint tool is a useful framework for all managers and leaders to use as part of the discussion when it comes to change management and problem-solving.
+With everyone concerned knowing the constraints and priorities before problems happen, it can make problem-solving faster and more aligned to the needs of the organization.

 You can pick any two… time cost quality triangle – triple constraint in project management – project management constraints – fast good cheap